vishalwaghmare0812/expenso-android/README.md

-# 💰 Expenso
+# Expenso

-A minimal and modern offline-first expense tracker for Android.

-## 📱 About

-Expenso is an offline expense tracker that helps users manage daily, monthly, and yearly finances with local data storage using Realm Database.
+Expenso is an minimal modern and offline expense tracker that helps users manage daily, monthly, and yearly finances with local data storage using Realm Database.

-## ✨ Features
+## Features

 - Add and manage income & expenses
 - Track finances by day, month, and year